 The Story of Jiao-er

-Dumplings, formerly known as “Jiaoer” (translates directly as charming ear)
+Dumplings, formerly known as “Jiaoer” (translates directly as “charming ear”)

-The name of Zhang Zhongjing’s concoction was “cold dispelling Jiaoer soup”
+The name of Zhang Zhongjing’s concoction was “Cold Dispelling Jiaoer soup”

 The Story of Nuwa

-NuWa created humans with mud.
+NuWa originally created humans out of mud.

 However, in wintertime, many humans’ ears would fall off easily, because of the frostbite.
 So, NuWa came up with a solution.
 She used needle and thread to sew humans’ ears on, and had a person bite the end of the thread, thus preventing people’s ears from falling off in the extremely cold weather.